I’m breaking down the best camera for blogging. I’m also sharing my favorite lenses, editing software, and so much more!

 Camera: Canon EOS 5D Mark IV

-I’m currently using the Canon EOS 5D Mark IV.
+I’m currently using the Canon EOS 5D Mark IV as my camera for blogging.
 I purchased this camera this past November.
 Despite its cost, it was an impulse buy.
 I was getting ready to work on a big collaboration and “needed” a new camera.
 But things turned out well, and I couldn’t be happier about this purchase.
 This camera is kind of “top-dog” for bloggers who use Canon.

 It’s reliable, strong, and sturdy.
 It also has a touchscreen and Wi-Fi capabilities.
 The reason that this camera is an upgrade (and priced higher than most) is because it’s full frame.
 That means you’re able to capture a wider area in your image.
 This enables you to get better image quality, especially in low-light situations.